Isometry types of frame bundles: Abstract

 \section{Abstract}

-We consider the orthonormal frame bundle $F(M)$ of a Riemannian manifold $M$.
-A construction of Sasaki defines a canonical Riemannian metric on $F(M)$.
-We prove that for two closed Riemannian $n$-manifolds $M$ and $N$, the frame bundles $F(M)$ and $F(N)$ are isometric if and only if $M$ and $N$ are isometric, except possibly in dimensions 3, 4, and 8.
+We consider the oriented orthonormal frame bundle $\SO(M)$ of an oriented Riemannian manifold $M$.
+The Riemannian metric on $M$ induces a canonical Riemannian metric on $\SO(M)$.
+We prove that for two closed oriented Riemannian $n$-manifolds $M$ and $N$, the frame bundles $\SO(M)$ and $\SO(N)$ are isometric if and only if $M$ and $N$ are isometric, except possibly in dimensions 3, 4, and 8.
 This answers a question of Benson Farb except in dimensions 3, 4, and 8.